Contact Information

 Biography

-Theresa Marie Crytzer, PT, DPT, ATP is Faculty in the Department of Physical Therapy at Duquesne University with 20 years of clinical experience providing physical therapy and assistive technology to children and adults with neurological disabilities through her work at The Children's Institute, Western Pennsylvania School for Blind Children, and UPMC Center for Assistive Technology.
+Dr. Theresa Crytzer is a dedicated clinician, educator, and researcher with over 20 years of experience in physical therapy and assistive technology, particularly in serving children and adults with complex neurological disabilities.
+She has provided care across a variety of specialized settings, including The Children's Institute of Pittsburgh, the Western Pennsylvania School for Blind Children, and the UPMC Center for Assistive Technology.

-Dr. Crytzer is a clinician researcher who completed a Ph.D. in Sports Medicine and Nutrition at the University of Pittsburgh (2022).
-At the University she also completed a National Insititutes of Health T32 Fellowship in the School of Medicine, Department of Physical Medicine and Rehabilitation and a master's level Certificate in Clinical Research from the Institute for Clinical Research (2019).
-She completed a Doctorate in Physical Therapy from Slippery Rock University and Bachelor of Arts Degree in Psychology from Carlow University.
+Dr. Crytzer earned her Ph.D. in Sports Medicine and Nutrition from the University of Pittsburgh in 2022, where she also completed a prestigious National Institutes of Health (NIH) T32 Post-Doctoral Fellowship in the Department of Physical Medicine and Rehabilitation.
+She holds a Master's Level Certificate in Clinical Research from the University of Pittsburgh's Institute for Clinical Research (2019), a Doctor of Physical Therapy (DPT) degree from Slippery Rock University (2000), and a Bachelor of Arts in Psychology from Carlow University.

-She serves her profession as Vice-Chair of the Rehabilitation Engineering Society of North America Standards Committee on Inclusive Fitness and APTA member.
-She serves her community as a member of the Housing Board of the Spina Bifida Association of Western Pennsylvania, member of the Ethical Review Board of the Western Pennsylvania School for Blind Children, and volunteer assistant coach for the HOPE Network Juniors Wheelchair Basketball Team.
-She serves Duquesne as a member of the Interprofessional Education Committee.
+Dr. Crytzer actively contributes to the physical therapy and rehabilitation engineering fields.
+She serves as Vice Chair of the Rehabilitation Engineering and Assistive Technology Society of North America (RESNA) Standards Committee on Inclusive Fitness and is a member of the American Physical Therapy Association (APTA).
+Her community service includes roles on the Housing Board for the Spina Bifida Association of Western Pennsylvania, the Ethical Review Board of the Western Pennsylvania School for Blind Children, and the ReelAbilities Film Festival.
+At Duquesne University, she is a member of the Student Standing Committee, Interprofessional Education Committee and the Disability Working Group

 Education

-• Ph.D., Sports Medicine and Nutrition, University of Pittsburgh, 2023
+- PhD, Sports Medicine and Nutrition, University of Pittsburgh, 2022

-• Master's Level Certificate, University of Pittsburgh, Clinical Research, 2019
+- Certificate, Clinical Research (Master's Level), University of Pittsburgh, 2019

 Expertise